Are these attack dogs? Will they be aggressive in my house?

 Can I rename the dog?

 Absolutely.
 A dog can learn its new name within 2-3 days if you use the name consistently.
 Can’t decide what name fits best?
 You can change the dog’s name as many times as you like and they will begin to respond to the new name within 48 hours.
 It’s just like a human getting a nickname.
 For reference, about 50% of our K9 Owners choose to rename their dog.
 We are accustomed to this process.

 Does everyone on your team have past dog handling experience?

-No. We actually only hire individuals with no previous dog handling / training experience.
+No. We actually hire individuals with no previous dog handling / training experience.
 Given that our training and methodology are so unique and different from other protection training approaches, we prefer to start with a clean slate.
 Our training techniques are based on real life situations and scenarios, where most others such as Schutzhund, KNVP and French Ring are based on sport.
-Since our close-to-nature philosophy is far removed from those competition-based training ideas, we like to instill our methodology into our trainers rather than them coming with preconceived notions, ideas and approaches.
+Given that our close-to-nature philosophy is far removed from those competition-based training ideas, we like to instill our methodology into our trainers rather than them coming with preconceived notions, ideas and approaches.